 You are responsible for obtaining any missed assignments and for making them up.
-This includes getting the class notes, completing homework, and making up any tests, quizzes, or labs.
+This includes getting the class notes, completing homework, and making up any quizzes or labs.
 According to school policies, you will have as many days to make up assignments as you have missed; after that they are considered late.
 You must arrange time with the teacher to make up missed work.

-Quizzes and Tests: Quizzes and tests are given to determine how successful you are at mastering the material in class.
+Quizzes (60%): Quizzes are given to determine how successful you are at mastering the material in class.
 They will cover homework problems, labs and concepts presented in class.
+They are given every other Friday.

-Labs: Labs are an excellent method to learn and reinforce Physics concepts.
+Labs (30%): Labs are an excellent method to learn and reinforce Physics concepts.
 Each individual student is responsible for understanding how to execute the labs conducted during the year.
 Each student will keep a lab notebook.
 The lab book will be collected and graded during the year.
-Tests may include a lab practical component.

-Homework: Problems will be assigned often.
+Homework (10%): Problems will be assigned often.
 There will be challenging problems that we need to go over in class; however, you are expected to make an honest effort before class or before asking for assistance.
 Struggling is natural, expected, and part of the process to learn Physics.
 Work in groups to help each other solve challenging problems.

-Help: Students are encouraged to seek additional help early by leveraging their textbook, teacher, peers, and online resources including videos and tutorials.
-Do not wait until the day before a quiz or test to seek additional help if you are struggling.
+Help: Students are encouraged to seek additional help early.
+Do not wait until the day of a quiz to seek additional help if you are struggling.
+Exceptions to this rule would be early-morning study sessions.